Core Route Interception Setup #

 Can I mock GraphQL queries using page.route()?

 Yes.
-GraphQL uses a single POST endpoint.
-Intercept the URL and inspect route.request().postData() to match the operationName or query string, then return a structured JSON response.
+GraphQL typically uses a single POST endpoint.
+Intercept the URL and inspect await route.request().postData() to match the operationName or query string, then return a structured JSON response.

 How do I verify that the mock was actually triggered?